ZalanLykos/n8n-Automations/README.md

 ### 🚀 How to Use
 1. Import JSON into n8n.
 2. Connect Gmail and Google Sheets credentials.
-3. Adjust the **budget threshold** (default: `5000`) in the Decision node.
-4. Replace placeholder email text with your own templates.
+3. Replace placeholder email text with your own templates.
-5. Activate and test with a form submission.
+4. Activate and test with a form submission.

 ⚠️ Note: Decline email contains placeholder wording — update before production use.
 👉 Extendable to send Slack/Discord notifications or push data into a CRM.